Table of contents

 The Bottom Line

 Luma suits multi-location operations and specialty practices looking to centralize scheduling and patient communication.
-However, teams without IT resources should arrange additional support during integration.
+For workflows centered on care team coordination or direct clinical messaging, TigerConnect is a good alternative.

 #9.
 Weave: Best for Front Desk Workflows